Lumi-supercomputer/LUMI-SoftwareStack/docs/SitePackage.md

     The name and location of the file is set through two environment variables set in the LUMI modules.

-  * The code to hide EasyBuild is currently rather rudimentary.
+-   The code to hide EasyBuild is currently rather rudimentary.
 It doesn't try to do so only for EasyBuild modules in the central software stack, but would hide an EasyBuild module that has been installed by a user also.
 This is partly the result of design flaws making it harder to distinguish user and central modules.

-  * Note that the feature is turned of for power users.
+-   Note that the feature is turned of for power users.

 ## Custom LMOD functions

 ### detect_LUMI_partition

-``detect_LUMI_partition``is a function that can be used to request the current LUMI partition.
-This is used by the generic ``modules/LUMIstack`` modules files but put in ``SitePackage.lua`` to have a single point where this is implemented.
+`detect_LUMI_partition`is a function that can be used to request the current LUMI partition.
+This is used by the generic `modules/LUMIstack` modules files but put in `SitePackage.lua` to have a single point where this is implemented.

 The alternative would be to use a trick that is also used in some CPE module files to read in and execute code from an external file.

 LUMI_OVERWRITE_PARTITION is defined and if so, the value of that variable is used.
-It is assumed to be C, G, D or L depending on the node type (CPU compute, GPU compute, data and visualisation or login), or can be common to install software in the hidden common partition.
+It is assumed to be C, G, D or L depending on the node type (CPU compute, GPU compute, data visualisation, L: Login and large memory modes), or can be common to install software in the hidden common partition.

 Currently the following rules are implemented for LUMI:

-  * Node name starts with `uan`:  It must be a login node, so in partition/L
+-   Node name starts with `uan`:  It must be a login node, so in `partition/L`

-  * Nude number 16-23: LUMI-D with GPU
+-   Nude number 16-23: LUMI-D with GPU: `partition/D`

-  * Node number 101-108: LUMI-D without GPY, assing to partition/L
+-   Node number 101-108: LUMI-D without GPGPU, adding to `partition/L`

-  * Node number 1000-2535: Regular LUMI-C compute nodes, assign partition/C
+-   Node number 1000-3047: Regular LUMI-C compute nodes, assign `partition/C`

-  * Other nodes are for now assigned to partition/L.
+-   Node number 5000-7977: GPU compute nodes, assign to `partition/G`

+-   If any other node would be found, assing to `partition/L`.

-The idea is to ensure that a ``module update`` would reload the loaded software stack for the partition on which the ``module update`` command is run.
+The idea is to ensure that a `module update` would reload the loaded software stack for the partition on which the `module update` command is run.

 ### get_CPE_component

-``get_CPE_component`` is a function that can be used in modulefiles to request the version of a CPE component.
-The data is read from the CPE definition files in the ``CrayPE`` subdirectory of the repository.
+`get_CPE_component` is a function that can be used in modulefiles to request the version of a CPE component.
+The data is read from the CPE definition files in the `CrayPE` subdirectory of the repository.

-The function is currently used in the ``modules/LUMIpartition`` generic implementation of the partition modules for the LUMI stacks to determine the version of the Cray targeting modules to add that directory to the MODULEPATH.
+The function is currently used in the `modules/LUMIpartition` generic implementation of the partition modules for the LUMI stacks to determine the version of the Cray targeting modules to add that directory to the MODULEPATH.

 ### get_CPE_versions

-``get_CPE_versions`` is a function that can be used in module files to request a table with the version for each package in a CPE release.
-The data is read from the CPE definition files in the ``CrayPE`` subdirectory of the repository.
+`get_CPE_versions` is a function that can be used in module files to request a table with the version for each package in a CPE release.
+The data is read from the CPE definition files in the `CrayPE` subdirectory of the repository.

-The function is used in the prototype in the ``cpe`` modules for the Grenoble system as a proof-of-concept for a generic ``cpe`` module to reduce the number of places where the version info of the Cray packages in a CPE release is kept.
+The function is used in the prototype in the `cpe` modules for the Grenoble system as a proof-of-concept for a generic `cpe` module to reduce the number of places where the version info of the Cray packages in a CPE release is kept.

 ### get_EasyBuild_version

-``get_EasyBuild_version`` is a function that simply returns the version of EasyBuild for a given software stack (and actually a given CPE version in the current implementation, so a `.dev` stack is assumed to have the same version of EasyBuild as the regular stack).
-Currently we abuse the CPE definition files in ``CrayPE`` to set the version of EasyBuild, but by making this a separate function this can be changed in the future.
+`get_EasyBuild_version` is a function that simply returns the version of EasyBuild for a given software stack (and actually a given CPE version in the current implementation, so a `.dev` stack is assumed to have the same version of EasyBuild as the regular stack).
+Currently we abuse the CPE definition files in `CrayPE` to set the version of EasyBuild, but by making this a separate function this can be changed in the future.

 ### get_versionedfile

-``get_versionedfile`` is a function that can be used to find the suitable versioned file for a given version of the LUMI software stack, i.e., the file which according to the version number is the most recent one not newer than the software stack.
+`get_versionedfile` is a function that can be used to find the suitable versioned file for a given version of the LUMI software stack, i.e., the file which according to the version number is the most recent one not newer than the software stack.

 ### get_hostname

-``get_hostname`` gets the hostname from the output of the ``hostname`` command.
+`get_hostname` gets the hostname from the output of the `hostname` command.
 It is meant to be used by detect_LUMI_partition but is also exported so that other module files can use it if needed.

 ### get_user_prefix_EasyBuild

-``get_user_prefix_EasyBuild`` computes the root of the user EasyBuild installation from the environment variable ``EBU_USER_PREFIX`` and the default name in the home directory.
+`get_user_prefix_EasyBuild` computes the root of the user EasyBuild installation from the environment variable `EBU_USER_PREFIX` and the default name in the home directory.

-It is used in the ``EasyBuild-config`` module, the ``LUMIpartition`` module (to include the user module directory in the ``MODULEPATH`) and in the ``avail_hook`` LMOD hook.
+It is used in the `EasyBuild-config` module, the `LUMIpartition` module (to include the user module directory in the `MODULEPATH`) and in the `avail_hook` LMOD hook.

 ### get_init_module_list

-``get_init_module_list`` is a function that returns the list of modules to load at initialisation.
+`get_init_module_list` is a function that returns the list of modules to load at initialisation.
 This includes target modules, other modules, and optionally the default programming environment.